ChrisW68/Project_Folder/Portfolio/README.md

 Some of the Languages and script used:
 -HTML and CSS for creating the standard look of the webpage and adding some animation on the initial screen.
 -BootStrap for creating the dynamic webpage and adding Modals to allow description for each Development Skills.
 I M still in the process of giving descriptions in all the modals for each language or script.
 -PHP break out some of the HTML code to allow for easy and quick editing of webpage.
+I also wanted to use PHP for an email messenger to contact me at the bottom of the page.
+I always thought it is inconvenient to copy an email address from a websit and then use gmail or yahoo to send an email to the website company.
 -JavaScript

 I hope you like it and would enjoy to hear feedback on what you think!